-1. Cosigners are often needed for private student loans. not federal student loans
+1. Cosigners are often needed for private student loans

-Private student loans are credit-based; the financial institution (a bank or credit union) checks out a borrower’s credit history, along with other factors, before they lend money.
-Federal undergraduate student loans aren’t credit-based; they’re made from the information you and your student submit in the Free Application for Federal Student Aid (FAFSA).
+Private student loans are credit-based.
+That means that the financial institution providing the loan (a bank or credit union) checks out a borrower’s credit history, along with other factors, before they approve an application.
+Federal undergraduate student loans, on the other hand, aren’t credit-based; they’re made from the information you and your student submit in the Free Application for Federal Student Aid (FAFSA®).
 Note that federal PLUS Loans for parents and grad students do allow a cosigner.

-2. A lender looks at a borrower's credit history to determine the level of risk
+2. A lender looks at a borrower’s credit history to determine the risk level

 3. Students may need a loan—but they probably don’t have a credit history

 Lenders understand this, so that’s where you come in.
-When you’re added as a cosigner the lender has more assurance that the loan will be repaid.
+When you’re added as a cosigner for private student loans the lender has more assurance that the loan will be repaid.
 Your credit history is evaluated along with your student’s; the combination of both can give the student a better chance of being approved for a loan—maybe at a lower interest rate.